 Do you have dry, rough, itchy patches of skin on the backs of your arms?
-What about tiny, rough pimple-looking things on your legs or butt?
+Or tiny, rough pimple-looking things on your legs or butt?
 Bumps that look and feel like permanent sandpaper goosebumps?
-What is this stuff all over my skin?!!
-If all of these questions seem very on-point, what you’re dealing with may look like acne and itch like eczema, but chances are, those patches of bumps you’re dealing with are keratosis pilaris.
+If any of these questions seem on-point, read on to find out what they could be!

 There are so many things that could cause itchy, dry, bumpy patches on your skin, but the most common are eczema, psoriasis, keratosis pilaris, contact dermatitis, and folliculitis.
 It could also be acne, though acne tends to be more painful than itchy.